Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and the intensive language program.

-Japanese language study is available from beginning through advanced levels.
+Japanese language study is required and is available from beginning through advanced levels.
 You may take a maximum of 8 Waseda units (12 UC quarter units) of Japanese language per term.
 Your minimum requirement depends on your language level determined by the required language placement exam taken at the beginning of the program.
 Most UCEAP students take 3 to 8 Waseda units of Japanese study language per term.

 Additional courses taught in Japanese are the University-wide Open Courses.
 These are typically lower-division general education or physical activity courses.